abhiatluri9/GEN-AI/README.md

 # GEN-AI
-In this there is the code for my Gen-Ai project
+In this there is the code for Gen-Ai project
 It is AI story telling or continuing the story based on prompt in simple language